🛡️ DARK SOULS BUILD CALCULATOR

 🔮 Intelligence — Sorcery Damage

 Intelligence is the primary scaling stat for sorcery spells and magic-infused weapons such as the Moonlight Greatsword, which has B scaling in Intelligence at base.
 Sorcery builds typically target Intelligence 40 for the soft cap or 50–60 for endgame optimal damage.
+The soft cap for Intelligence is 50 (Dark Souls Fandom Wiki).

 ✨ Faith — Miracle and Lightning Damage